aleksandrasucho/game-zone/README.md

 | [#33](https://github.com/aleksandrasucho/game-zone/issues/33) |As a Regular User, I want to be able to choose a primary address without editing it for faster selection.|

+## Business Model

+Game Zone operates on a B2C business model, catering exclusively to customers who seek to purchase online PC games.
+The focus lies on individual transactions, ensuring a seamless experience from browsing to checkout.

+### A Persona Summary of the customer

+Game Zone targets a wide range of gamers, acknowledging their diverse preferences and interests.
+With a minimum age requirement of 18, the platform aims to deliver exceptional service by facilitating easy navigation, presenting an extensive selection of games, and prioritizing user satisfaction.

+### A persona summary of the store personnel

+Game Zone serves as a platform for game developers and publishers seeking to market their products online.
+Whether it's a fledgling indie studio or a renowned AAA company, Game Zone offers robust personnel functionality to manage all aspects of the storefront, from categorization and tagging to inventory management and order processing, fostering potential growth opportunities.

+### Strategy Trade-Off

+Game Zone distinguishes itself in the competitive online gaming market through its comprehensive offerings and competitive pricing.
+Key strategic trade-offs include:

+- Wide variety of game offerings
+- Availability of popular titles
+- Commitment to high-quality gaming experiences
+- Diverse product choices to cater to different gaming preferences
+- Emphasis on user-friendly interface and smooth shopping experience
+- Exceptional customer service and support
+- Fostering customer loyalty through personalized services and tailored recommendations

+---